 Regular Admission - To be considered for admission as a "regular" graduate student the applicant must have received a bachelor's degree from an accredited or approved college or university with an undergraduate major in, or prerequisites for, the planned graduate field of study, where applicable.
 The applicant must have a cumulative undergraduate grade-point average of at least 2.5 on a 4.0 scale, calculated on all work attempted in which letter grades were awarded.
 Verification in the form of an official transcript is required.
-All master's degree programs require an acceptable GRE or GMAT score.
+All master's degree programs require an acceptable GRE, GMAT, or MAT score.
 In addition, some programs have additional admission criteria; please refer to the departmental listings for all these specific requirements.

 Irregular - Applicants who have not submitted all application documents may sometimes be admitted as "irregular."
 Students in this category will not be admitted to a degree program until they have met all admission requirements.
 Students may not enroll in more than 9 hours of coursework while in irregular status.
-Students admitted as irregular are not eligible for financial aid.
+Students admitted as irregular are not eligible for financial aid or graduate assistantships.

-Probationary Admission - A person failing to meet one or more of the requirements for admission as a regular student may be considered for probationary admission under conditions specified at the time of admission by the appropriate department and approved by the Dean of the Graduate School.
-In any event, the undergraduate grade-point average must be 2.2 or higher on a 4.0 scale.
-For programs requiring the GRE, applicants must achieve a minimum score of 750: not less than 350 on the verbal portion in combination with either the analytical or the quantitative portions.
-For programs requiring the GMAT, a minimum score of 350 is needed.
+Probationary Admission - Applicants failing to meet one or more of the requirements for regular admission may be considered for probationary admission under conditions specified at the time of admission by the appropriate department and approved by the Dean of the Graduate School.
 Students admitted as probationary are eligible for financial aid.